Prinzhorn/skrollr/README.md

 #### on(name, fn)

 Set a listener function for one of the events described in the options section (beforerender, render).
-Only one listener can be attachet at a given time.
+Only one listener can be attached at a given time.
 This method overwrites the current listener, if any.

 #### off(name)